 This starter recipe shows how to cook sprats.
-This sprats recipe is served with a horseradish sauce and you could use whitebait instead of sprats if you wish.
-Click here to download the recipe for deep fried sprats.
+This fish recipe is served with a horseradish sauce and you could use whitebait instead of sprats if you wish.

 - 1 lemon